AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

 **Feature comparison:**

-* Security level: commercial DRM approximately equal to Alibaba Cloud video encryption greater than HLS Encryption
+* Security level: commercial DRM \> Alibaba Cloud proprietary cryptography \> HLS encryption

-  The security level of Alibaba Cloud video encryption is approximately equal to that of commercial DRM.
-The security levels of both Alibaba Cloud video encryption and commercial DRM are significantly higher than that of HLS Encryption.
+  The security level of Alibaba Cloud proprietary cryptography is approximately equal to that of commercial DRM.
+The security levels of Alibaba Cloud proprietary cryptography and commercial DRM are significantly higher than that of HLS encryption.

-* Ease of use: Alibaba Cloud video encryption greater than HLS Encryption greater than commercial DRM
+* Ease of use: commercial DRM = Alibaba Cloud proprietary cryptography \> HLS encryption

-  * Alibaba Cloud video encryption provides a cloud-device integrated solution that allows you to seamlessly integrate the encryption capability by using simple configurations and ApsaraVideo Player SDKs.
+  * Alibaba Cloud proprietary cryptography provides a cloud-device integrated solution that allows you to seamlessly integrate the encryption capability by using simple configurations and ApsaraVideo Player SDKs.